rostools/cog-flow-intro/issues.md

 In [GitHub Docs](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues#), issues are described as a way to track ideas, feedback, tasks, or bugs for work on GitHub.

 Since issues are a part of GitHub, they are well-documented in GitHub's documentation.
-Go to the [Quickstart for GitHub Issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/quickstart) post for an introduction to what they are and how to open a blank issue and filling in information.
+Go to the [Quick start for GitHub Issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/quickstart) post for an introduction to what they are and how to open a blank issue and filling in information.

 ## Cross-reference